echester/aoc2023/README.md

 Strictly, these aren't all needed since (for example), no numbers begin with 'r' or 'x', but it was cleaner to show the working.
 In part 1, I started out trying to grab the first and last digit with a regex, but that fell over on the test input when there was only a single digit which needed to be captured twice.
 I'm thankful I threw this approach out quickly, because it would have completely failed for part 2.

 As it was, part 2 took me about 1 minute of thinking and 1 minute of implement/test, because I had stopped thinking about the digits and was just manipulating the strings.
 The above substitutions remove all the edge cases, then I remove everything that isn't a digit, then only keep the first and last chars, and just accumulate it all.
 I am pretty algorithmically happy with that approach.

 Time for sleep, as I've been up all night testing ranging with NASA Lunar Reconnaissance Orbiter for Intuitive Machines.
 Fun times.

 ## Day 2 - ?
-_" "_
+_"Look, I'm telling you now - they're going to use this trebuchet and need to calculate trajectories.
+It'll miss, and they'll need to know the optimum settings for each target.
+The answer will be the product of the settings."_ (Prediction written on day 1).

 ## Day 3 - ?
 _" "_